-In 2020, PECO will be investing $6.7 million to enhance the local natural gas distribution system in Haverford Township.
+Since 2020, PECO has committed to investing $6.7 million to enhance the local natural gas distribution system in Haverford Township.

 This work is part of a multi-year plan to modernize PECO's natural gas system.
 The project includes replacing existing natural gas main and bare steel natural gas service lines with new plastic pipe, which enhances safety, is more durable and improves service reliability.